knanne/knanne.github.io/_posts/2016-10-25-Notes on Git.md

 git checkout -b <BRANCH>
 ```

-Now make some changes in the repo, and add those changes
+Now make some changes in the repo, and add (all) those changes

 ```shell
 git add .